"Vocational Discernment as Pedagogy: Theory, Analysis, and Practice"

 The first NetVUE Scholarly Resources Seminar sought to address these challenges.
 Participants drew on multiple theological and philosophical traditions to develop theoretical, analytical, and practical accounts of the role vocational discernment might play in undergraduate education.
 The group also considered the ways in which the language of vocation may itself function as a pedagogy – a kind of structural scaffolding for students and faculty members who are wrestling with large questions of meaning and purpose.

-At This Time and In This Place: Vocation and Higher Education, (Oxford University Press, 2016).
-But this did not exhaust the group’s output; other resources, including online resources, were developed, with special attention to material for classroom use.
-The overall goal of the NetVUE Scholarly Resources Project is the production of knowledge for the use of faculty members and students at the undergraduate level.
-The seminar therefore attended to a variety of approaches for making its work available to NetVUE member institutions and to the wider higher education community.
+The work of the seminar was disseminated in a variety of forms.
+First among these was the publication of a book, At This Time and In This Place: Vocation and Higher Education, (Oxford University Press, 2016).
+The group also developed other resources, including online materials; this marked the beginning of the NetVUE blog at www.vocationmatters.org.
+The overall goal of the NetVUE Scholarly Resources Project is the production of knowledge for use by faculty members, staff, and students at the undergraduate level.
+The seminar members therefore sought to make their work available to NetVUE member institutions and to the wider higher education community.

 (During the project: Vice President for Spiritual Life and Church Relations, LaGrange College)